 Now, while it is true, latrine detail --- as I have chosen to call it --- COULD, if one so chose, fall within the precepts of the Buddha's Eightfold Noble Path of right view, right intention, right speech, right action, right livelihood, right effort, right mindfulness, and right concentration.
 So said, Eightfold Noble Path or nay, the task, generally rotated, CAN be and is often metered out in a disciplinary fashion for nearly any reason --- sometimes delt with by one person for days or weeks at time.
 It carries with it a total bottom rung status amongst the monks assigned and everybody knows WHO is doing it.
 Working your way out of that detail, in a sort of finished basic training, paying your dues or prove yourself sort of way, changes your status.
 The job, done with un-gloved hands because there were no gloves, basically entails scooping out a small wood and stone lined cesspool using a ladle on a long pole.
 The ingredients therein, unless otherwise below zero or frozen, are poured into large wooden-stave buckets and carried, honey bucket style, to the growing fields to be used for fertilizer.

-As far as being a teacher is concerned I am reminded of a comment attributed to Larry Darrell, the main character in the novel The Razor's Edge by the distinguished British author and playwright William Somerset Maugham wherein at the end of the all-important Chapter Six Larry says:
+As far as being a teacher is concerned, or more accurately a pointer along the path, I am reminded of a comment attributed to Larry Darrell, the main character in the novel The Razor's Edge by the distinguished British author and playwright William Somerset Maugham wherein at the end of the all-important Chapter Six Larry says: